 by David duChemin

-Buy This Photography Book If: You want to learn 60 solid concepts to help you create stronger photographs.
+Buy This Photography Book If: Here’s a book that can complete with even the best new photography books.
+You want to learn 60 solid concepts to help you create stronger photographs.

 Description: In The Visual Toolbox, world-renowned photographer and film-maker David duChemin helps you master topics such as balance, using negative space, exploring color contrast, waiting for the moment, learning to incorporate mood and motion, and much more.
 The book is a kind of curriculum for learning not just how to use a camera, but how to make stronger photographs.
 You’ll discover both the technical side of the craft but more importantly, composition, the creative process, and the principles that have always been responsible for making great photographs.
 The Visual Toolbox features action-oriented micro-chapters designed to improve your photography immediately, explanations of 60 concepts with an assignment for nearly every chapter

 Reviewer’s Comment: “This photography book is more helpful than most of the online photography workshops I’ve taken, and for a FRACTION of the price.
 If I were to teach a photography class, I would make all my students buy this book and we’d use it as a text.
 The best thing about it, is that it works at any experience level.
 I used it when I was still learning the exposure triangle and just starting to shoot in manual mode.
 And now that I’ve been comfortable in manual for a year, I still find this book really inspiring and challenging.
 The book gives me the direction and confidence to grow in my craft.”